 Another serendipitous moment while passing the business development director of the Global Design group at Marriott in the elevator lobby after my speech, led to a discussion and me stepping aside from the retail path into the world of hotel design.
 Similar to my experience with ending up in Singapore, I was now leaping into an area of the unknown that presented fabulous challenges and an opportunity to continue to apply my passions, experience and skillsets to a different industry.

 It was a very exciting time at Marriott International because shortly after my arrival, we acquired Starwood and 11 new brands.
 While I started working in the lifestyle select-service brands, I shifted to “Premium Distinctive” lifestyle brands including Westin, Renaissance, Le Meridien, Autograph Collection, Tribute Portfolio, Design Hotels and Gaylord hotels.
 There was considerable work to do to more clearly defined these brands that up until that point had been competing against each other but now we’re within the same family.
-We did a lot of work on recrafting design strategies and working with our international teams as well as rethinking the Westin guest room experience and a completely new approach two hospitality public space.
+We did a lot of work on recrafting design strategies and working with our international teams as well as rethinking the Westin guest room experience and a completely new approach to two hospitality public spaces.
 I decided in 2020 to step away from my role at Marriott to pursue other interests and then the pandemic befell all of us.

 Another moment of serendipity, within the context of upheaval, left me deeply thinking through my career trajectory, where my passions really had the opportunity to thrive and what new path potentially lay ahead.
 I have focused the past 18 months on developing a consulting business that crosses between retail, hospitality and brand experience-making in general, creating a new podcast called the next NXTLVL Experience Design, writing book #2, and developing a commission-based art business, while at the same time continuing to consider opportunities that might best align with where my new thinking about what I really wanted to do could be fully leveraged.

-For over 4 years, you have been the Vice-President, Global Design strategies at Marriott International; what were your responsibilities?
+For over 4 years, you have been the Vice-President, Global Design Strategies at Marriott International; what were your responsibilities?

-As a VP-Global Design Strategies at Marriott International, my main responsibility was the creation of the strategic design direction for the brands in Marriott’s Distinctive Premium segment including: Westin, Le Meridien, Renaissance, Autograph Collection, Tribute Portfolio, Design Hotels and Gaylord Hotels.
+As a VP-Global Design Strategies at Marriott International, my main responsibility was the creation of the strategic design direction for the brands in Marriott’s Distinctive Premium segment including Westin, Le Meridien, Renaissance, Autograph Collection, Tribute Portfolio, Design Hotels and Gaylord Hotels.

-In that capacity, me and my team would provide future vision for brand development in customer experience through architecture, interior design and brand activations on properties.
+In that capacity, I and my team would provide a future vision for brand development in customer experience through architecture, interior design and brand activations on properties.
 In addition, I would coordinate with interior design teams and owners and design consultants to bring the design vision to life.
 This would include all aspects of design strategy with the intention of aligning with the established brand ideology, bringing to life key brand principles in properties globally.

-A key component of this was to create Design Foundation documents and coordinate their understanding with all Global Design Continent groups as well as external design teams, owners and developers to ensure appropriate design solutions to new build, renovations and hotel conversions.
+A key component of this was to create Design Foundation documents and coordinate their understanding with all Global Design Continent groups as well as external design teams, owners and developers to ensure appropriate design solutions to new builds, renovations and hotel conversions.

 You have now founded the company called “NXTLVL Experience Design”, can you please share with us the core activities and services provided by your firm?